Probable-Futures/docs/data-charting.md

 };
 ```

-## Adding charts as a react component
+## Adding charts as a React component

 Rather than calling the API and creating your own charts, we've provided a Chart component that you can easily integrate into your React app.
 To import and use this component, simply follow the steps outlined below: